COGNITIVE AND

 BS – Psychology, Emmanuel College

-As a Research Assistant in the CASI Lab, Jack is involved in participant recruitment, acquisition and scoring of neuropsychological and audiometric tests, and data analysis.
+As a research assistant in the CASI Lab, Jack is involved in participant recruitment, acquisition and scoring of neuropsychological and audiometric tests, and data analysis.
 He is interested in developmental cognitive psychology and developmental neuroscience, especially cognitive development in young children and the effects of psychological and environmental stressors.
 In his free time, Jack enjoys running, photography (particularly film photography), traveling, and visiting art museums.

-Research Assistant
+Research Assistant I

 CASI Lab